 In the 1940s, at the request of the Office of Strategic Services, a former incarnation of the Criminal Intelligence Agency (CIA), a psychiatrist by the name of Walter Langer produced a psychological profile of Hitler, including details about his childhood.
 Below, I summarize the most salient findings.

-Adolf Hitler’s father was described as frequently intoxicated, extremely domineering and ‘tyrannical.’
+Adolf Hitler’s father was described as frequently intoxicated, extremely domineering, and ‘tyrannical.’
 He showed his children no pity and would beat Adolf very severely indeed, inflicting serious physical harm.

 Sometimes when his father was very drunk, Adolf would have to act as his caretaker and collect him from the local tavern and accompany him home, only to be beaten for his trouble.
 Passages from Mein Kampf suggest Hitler may also have been sexually abused at a young age

-It is not surprising then, with this kind of upbringing, Hitler’s relationships with his school peers were frequently hostile.
+It is not surprising then, that with this kind of upbringing, Hitler’s relationships with his school peers were frequently hostile.
 Indeed, also in Mein Kampf, Hitler suggests it was the fierce arguments he would get into with his school contemporaries that helped him to develop his skills as an orator.

 On top of having an abusive father, Adolf’s mother was emotionally distant and unavailable so he was essentially emotionally abandoned by her.